Skip to main content

 Using existing actions in code-native

-After importing an existing component's manifest and adding it to your componentManifests export, you can call one of the component's actions from within your flow.
-Components are accessible through the context.components object.
+After importing an existing component's manifest and adding it to your componentManifests export, you can call one of the component's actions from within your flow by importing the action from your component manifest.

 For example,